stevavoliajvar/stop_cloudflare/what-to-do.md

 > 		"*://*.cloudflare.com/*"
 > 		]
 >     },
+> ...
+> }

 - ~~Report a bug on mozilla's tracker, telling them not to use Cloudflare/TRR.~~ There was a bug report on bugzilla.
 Many people were posted their concern, however the bug was hidden by the admin last year.

 - To disable DOH, enter about:config?filter=network.trr in the address bar then set "network.trr.mode" to 5 to completely disable it.
-The value ["5" means "Off by choice"](https://gist.github.com/bagder/5e29101079e9ac78920ba2fc718aceec).
-(If you really need to use non-ISP DNS, consider using [OpenNIC Tier2 DNS service](https://wiki.opennic.org/start).
+The value "5" [means "Off by choice"](https://gist.github.com/bagder/5e29101079e9ac78920ba2fc718aceec).
+(If you really need to use non-ISP DNS, consider using [OpenNIC Tier2 DNS service](https://wiki.opennic.org/start).)

 - Tell us if you see [this functionality](https://ungleich.ch/en-us/cms/blog/2018/08/04/mozillas-new-dns-resolution-is-dangerous/) start to creep up beyond Firefox Nightly into more stable versions of Firefox.